Agoric/agoric-sdk/README.md

 **Congratulations, you are running the Agoric testnet!**

+Now, browse to your node0's IP address, port 8001 (which is running your testnet provisioner).
+You should see your testnet's parameters, and an option to request a provisioning code.
+Follow the instructions to add your own node!

 ```
 # If you need to run a shell command on all nodes:
 ag-setup-cosmos run all hostname